UniversalDependencies/docs/_2016-09-05--06-prague/postags.md

 It would be useful if the proposal for UD v2 also included a list of category pairs that are considered incompatible but we did not discuss this in detail in Prague.

+Furthermore, we should encourage authors of language-specific documentation to document all border cases, but this is not really a change of guidelines.

 ## Proposed principles for UD v2

 This text could be added to the [morphology overview page](../u/overview/morphology.html), section on POS tags: